 Chapter 11: Mad King Gangrel.
 After Emm's sacrifice, many of Gangrel's soldiers are deserting, meaning that the ones left for you to battle against are most likely being forced to fight against their will.
 The problem?
 The objective of the map is not "Defeat boss", but "Rout the enemy".
 In other words, you have no choice but to massacre the innocent soldiers who wanted nothing to do with the war, even if you beat Gangrel first so they no longer have any reason to fight you.

 Jossed.
-They're stated to be fanatically loyal to Gangrel (which is extremely surprising mind you).
+They're stated to be fanatically loyal to Gangrel (which is extremely surprising).
 If they didn't want to fight for him, then you'd likely have to fight Gangrel all by himself.

 Panne's B Support with the Avatar raises the possibility that all the Laguz from Tellius may be dead by the time of Awakening...

 Hopefully not all - Henry mentions in an event tile that he once saw a man transform into a raven.
 However, if what Panne's saying is true, there may not be as many Laguz as there used to be.
 Imagine how much worse their relations with Beorc/Humans must be at this point.